dkazmer/Obsidian/README.md

 ### Usage

-The idea is to instantiate the desired type of observer, then subscribe to it via `.on(…)` — fully IntelliSensed — without having to be aware of the underlying BS.
+The idea is to instantiate the desired type of observer, then subscribe to it…without having to be aware of the underlying BS.

 Implementation examples (not exhaustive):
 ```ts